We inherit our parents’ genes, but what about epigenetics?

 Frédéric Bantignies, University of Montpellier and Giacomo Cavalli, University of Montpellier

-The process seems relatively simple, because the DNA sequence of the 46 chromosomes is copied exactly (during “DNA replication”) before being divided equally between two “daughter” cells during each cell division (called “mitosis”).
+The equation seems relatively simple, because the DNA sequence of the 46 chromosomes is copied identically (during “DNA replication”) before being divided equally between two “daughter” cells during each cell division (called “mitosis”).
 Despite this identical genetic information, our cells are not all the same.
 Each one differentiates to produce the variety of tissues and organs that make up our body.
 It is precisely epigenetic information that enables this differentiation.

 "Bookmarks" in our genome